Hillbrook School

-Hillbrook School is an independent, accredited, co-educational JK-8 day school in Los Gatos, California, founded in 1935.
+Hillbrook School is an independent, accredited, co-educational JK-12 day school in Los Gatos, California, and San Jose, California, and was founded in 1935.

+There are 365 students in junior kindergarten through 9th grade in the 2023-24 school year.

+Hillbrook School has two campuses: the Los Gatos Campus, which holds Lower and Middle School (grades JK - 8), and downtown San Jose, which holds the Upper School (grades 9 - 12).

 History

 Hillbrook, originally known as the Children's Country School, was founded by Mary Orem, Elizabeth Glassford, Nathalie Wollin, and Ann Boge.
 Hillbrook once extended as far as Shannon and Kennedy Roads to the North and South, but the property has since been subdivided to create the current 14 acre campus.
-Their school motto is “Be Kind.
-Be Curious.
-Take Risks.
-Be Your Best.”

-A boarding school during its earliest years, Hillbrook became a day school in 1960, at which point the TCCS name was dropped.
+A boarding school during its earliest years, Hillbrook became a day school in 1960, at which point the original name was changed to Hillbrook.

 Robin Clements was headmaster from 1976–97, followed by Sarah Bayne from 1999-2009, with an interim headmaster serving in 1998.

-There are 383 students in junior kindergarten through 8th grade in the 2018-19 school year.
 Mark Silver was appointed as current Head of School in 2009.
 Silver was recruited from Francis Parker School in San Diego, California.

+Founding of Hillbrook Upper School

+In March 2022, Hillbrook School's Board of Trustees unanimously voted to expand Hillbrook to include a high school.
+Shortly after the vote, Hillbrook signed leases with two historic buildings in downtown San Jose: the Moir Building and the San Jose Armory.

+Hillbrook Upper School officially opened in Fall of 2023 in downtown San Jose, California.